evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11.5 KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11.5 KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 52 minutes.
-You can also select an optional onboard charger that supports up to 19.2 KW charging.
-As a result, you can charge the battery 0-100% from home in about 5 hours and 18 minutes.

 ### Charge port